gjorup95/react-yt-app/README.md

 # Small Youtube Application

-This project was created with React
+An react web-app that lets you search and play videos from youtube on a localhost.

 ## About

-The application utilizes the https://developers.google.com/youtube/v3/docs/search/list API to search and find 5 related videos to a search term.
+The application utilizes the https://developers.google.com/youtube/v3/docs/search/list API to search and find 5 related videos to a search term.\
-Styling is made through standard components of the semantic UI framework.
+Styling is made through standard components of the semantic UI framework. \
-Developed in the javascript library ReactJS.
+Developed in the javascript library ReactJS. \

+### Build & Run
+Clone project\
+Change google API key to your own.\
+npm run start\
+Check localhost:3000